Here you'll find an explanation of how content is defined in Umbraco.

 Creating child nodes

 Go to the Content section and click the menu icon (•••) next to the Home node and select the Text page Document Type.
 We'll name the page "About us".
-We now have a very basic content structure.
+We now have a basic content structure.